k2view-academy/K2View-Academy/articles/98_maintenance_and_operational/Installations/dcr_web_studio/version2/README.md

 # Docker Compose Runtime for K2view Fabric Web Studio, Version 2.0

-The Docker Compose Runtime for K2view Fabric Web Studio is used to host K2view Fabric Web Studio.
-K2view Fabric Web Studio provides developers with a unified platform for designing, building, and managing data-driven solutions.

 ## What's New

-Docker Compose Runtime for K2view Fabric Web Studio, Version 2.0, offers support for multiple space creation and provides a simplified URL for accessing Fabric Spaces using a URL context rather than a subdomain-based URL.
+Docker Compose Runtime for K2view Fabric Web Studio, Version 2.0, offers
+* support for multiple space creation and
+* provides a simplified URL for accessing Fabric Spaces using a URL context rather than a subdomain-based URL.

 ## Content